IDAES/idaes-pse/docs_rst/developer/devsw.rst

 Github setup
 ~~~~~~~~~~~~
 To work within the project, you need to create a login on `Github`_.
 You also
-need to make sure that this login has been added to the IDAES organization.
+need to make sure that this login has been added to the IDAES organization by
+contacting one of the core developers.

 If these steps are successful, you should be able to login to Github, visit the
 `IDAES Github organization <https://github.com/IDAES/>`_, and see "Private" repositories